basalt-plateau/foam_pet_G1/readme.md

 ## Rules
 This is a friendly pet.
-Please be friendly and festive with your pet and follow the rules.
+Please be festive with your pet.
-Playing with, training, and cloning your pet is most likely 100% legit.
+Amicability, training, and cloning your pet is most likely legit.

 ### Cytes, Tissues, Organs
 The aggregate of the licensing rules from Cytes, Tissues, Organs